Banner

 • 8 general public interest elective credits.

-• Students must fulfill their substantial research and writing project on an approved public interest topic.
+• The JD-required substantial research and writing project must be on a public interest topic.

 II.
 Public Service Requirements

-• Perform at least 75 hours of public service
+• 75 hours of public service hours, including pro bono volunteerism.

 Title